purpleidea/purpleidea.com/content/projects/_index.md

 draft: false
 ---

-Here are some projects which I've worked on.
+Here are some projects I’ve worked on or am working on.

-You may click on any of them to learn more!
+Click to learn more!